patricksimpson/blog-gatsby/src/posts/using-gatsby-part-2.md

 I use [mina][mina_link] as my deployment and adding this in was no problem at all.

-For now the biggest deployment pain point is running `gatsby build` on the server takes 60-90 seconds at times.
+For now the biggest deployment pain point is running `gatsby build` on the server takes about 20-30 seconds.
 This feels slow to me, but I get it.
 It's compiling down all of my blog posts and other static assets into a flat file system that can be used **without** javascript.

 ## Performance